 Subject to approval.
 APR = Annual Percentage Rate.
 Open-End Signature Personal Loans have variable rates and are available for LGFCU members residing in NC, SC, GA, TN and VA.
 Variable rate is subject to change quarterly and is based on the 26-week Treasury Bill.
 The APR cannot increase by more than 1% each quarter over the previous quarter and cannot exceed 18%.

 Credit card is subject to approval.
 APR = Annual Percentage Rate.
 The APR equals 9.50% plus the Index Rate.
 The Index Rate is the 26-week Treasury Bill rate set at the first T-bill auction held each quarter and adjusted up to the nearest 0.25%.
 There is no minimum interest rate.
-The maximum rate is 18.00% variable APR.
+The maximum variable APR for purchases and balance transfers is 18.00%.
+Cash advances have a fixed APR of 18.00%.
 Rates are subject to change; see the LGFCU rates page for current terms.
 Approval of new credit card applications is limited to residents of NC, SC, GA, TN and VA.
 Interest on cash advances and balance transfers begins to accrue from the date the transfer is posted to your account.
-Additional fees may apply; see the Visa Credit Cardholder Agreement for more details.
+Additional fees may apply; see the Visa Credit Cardholder Agreement for more details on our Credit Card page.

 HELOCs are subject to approval, are available for properties located in NC, SC, GA or VA, and are not available for manufactured homes.
 Members must reside in NC or bordering states to be eligible.